Overview of Nerve Damage & Healing

 There are generally three types of mechanical injury that can occur to a nerve; compression such as from a disc herniation, blunt impact (this can also occur from a disc herniation) and finally, a stretch injury.
 Stretch injuries occur from an arm or leg stretching beyond normal limits such as an arm forcefully stretched due to fall onto an object.
 If a nerve is stretched, it may simply recoil to its original length when the stretching force is released or the nerve may completely snap, similar to the stretch and snap of a rubber band.
 In general, a nerve can stretch about 6% of its length without injury.
 A stretch of more than 15% of the nerve’s length will cause irreversible damage.

-When the nerve cell is injured, generally the nerve membrane is damaged or the insulation (myelin sheath) is damaged.
+When a peripheral nerve injury is present, generally the nerve membrane is damaged or the insulation (myelin sheath) is damaged.
 When the nerve cell membrane is damaged, the signal can be blocked which prevents the message from continuing down the nerve.
 The opposite effect can also occur.
 Injury to the membrane can cause “leaks” or ions to flow into the nerve at the wrong time, triggering an unintended impulse.

 An unintended impulse that spontaneous occurs from the “leaky” or injured membrane (called an ectopic stimulation) will produce symptoms from that nerve just as if the far end of the nerve had been stimulated.
 A good example of this is foot pain due to an L4-5 herniated disc.
 Nobody has put a nail through the foot but nonetheless, the foot is still painful due to the injury of this nerve in the spinal canal.
 The brain cannot distinguish between stimulation of this nerve at the level of the foot vs. stimulation of this same nerve at the level of the lumbar disc.